 Data calls require direct communication between the end device and our server.
 This communication is secured by end-to-end encryption (HTTPS according to the current and previous TLS standard).
 The IP address of the end device is only stored in anonymous form – by shortening the last octet – in log files.

 To ensure the necessary support services and system improvements, data changes and their content are anonymized and stored in log files for a maximum of 6 months.

-Apart from session cookies, no cookies and no market research data are collected, stored or used.
+Apart from session cookies and possibly Google Maps cookies (see §7), no cookies and no market research data are collected, stored or used.

 Our servers are located in German data centers.

 4. Emergency Calls

 In the settings, the user can specify whether his data for emergency calls may be passed on to an emergency service provider based on his consent in accordance with art.
 6 para 1 lit. a GDPR and, from the start of an active emergency call, to his service provider / subcontractor (emergency services at the user’s location, hospitals at the user’s location, etc.).